UMM-CSci-4453-S19/lab-1-schon094/README.md

 will give the user dummy the ability to extract information from table `A` in database `test` IF they are logged in from an IP address starting with 192.
 (NOTE: IPV6 can be accommodated by this convention too).
-WARNING: in mysql the scoped user MUST have been previously created in order to grant the privileges.
+WARNING: in mySQL the scoped user MUST have been previously created in order to grant the privileges.
 In MariaDB the user will be automagically created if it doesn't already exist… this means that the password for that scoped user might not be what you expect.